 - Follow up with reporters in cases currently classified as “monitored” (low level concerns).

 - Update and maintain the CARE Excel sheet identifying all students currently involved in CARE and indicating the additional steps that need to be taken.

-- Schedule appointments with students who are required to meet with the Assistant Director for Student Support Services.
+- Schedule appointments with students who are required to meet with CARE staff professionals.